September 11, 2023

 MAKE AHEAD: If you’re planning to make these cherry pie bars ahead of time, you’re in luck!
 They can be prepared in advance to save you time when you need a quick dessert fix.
 Simply follow the recipe as usual, allowing the bars to cool completely.

 Once cooled, tightly cover the bars with plastic wrap or transfer them to an airtight container.
-They can be stored at room temperature for up to 2 days or in the refrigerator for up to 5 days.
+They can be stored at room temperature for up to two days or in the refrigerator for up to five days.

-ON THE COUNTER: Store leftover cherry pie filling desserts in an airtight container on the countertop at room temperature for 2 to 3 days.
+ON THE COUNTER: Store leftover cherry pie filling desserts in an airtight container on the countertop at room temperature for two to three days.

-Stored properly, the cherry pie bars can be frozen for up to 1 month without compromising their flavor or texture.
+Stored properly, the cherry pie bars can be frozen for up to one month without compromising their flavor or texture.

 These sweet cherry pie bars are packed with delightful cherry flavor and vibrant red color.
 A fluffy cake mix creates a delicious crust for the juicy cherry pie filling and dollops of cake mix, and a light glaze drizzled on top finishes off these treats in just the right way.